Just-In-Time Objectives: A General Approach for Specialized AI Interactions: JUST-IN-TIME OBJECTIVES

 Having outlined how we construct just-in-time objectives, we demonstrate how system developers can apply the just-in-time objectives architecture to steer LLMs in interactive systems.
-We develop \systemName{}, a system for UI generation that incorporates just-in-time objectives. \systemName{} is a browser extension and web application that observes user screens and, when enabled, automatically generates outputs to assist the user in their specific task.\footnote{Much like our namesake Mary Poppins, whose bag always carried the right tool for the particular task at hand.} Critically, rather than requiring users to devote time and cognitive effort to craft requests for customized assistance, our system recognizes user needs and produces outputs that users might not have time to create, or might not have thought to create.
-Our system can take on this alternate task formulation only because it builds on just-in-time objectives that set automated generation and evaluation processes on the right user-aligned course. \systemName{} supports two types of generated assistance: (1)~\textit{Expertise generation} with \systemName{}-experts and (2)~\textit{Tool generation} with \systemName{}-tools.
-These two types of assistance demonstrate how LLMs can better support common workflows with JIT objectives: (1) feedback and suggestion on user input, and (2) on-demand interface construction and customization.
+We develop \systemName{}, a system for UI generation that incorporates just-in-time objectives (\autoref{fig:system}). \systemName{} is a browser extension and web application that observes user screens and, when enabled, automatically generates outputs to assist the user in their specific task.\footnote{Much like our namesake Mary Poppins, whose bag always carried the right tool for the particular task at hand.} Critically, rather than requiring users to devote time and cognitive effort to craft requests for customized assistance, our system recognizes user needs and produces outputs that users might not have time to create, or might not have thought to create.
+Our system can take on this alternate task formulation only because it builds on just-in-time objectives that set automated generation and evaluation processes on the right user-aligned course.
+To demonstrate how JIT objectives can integrate into existing LLM systems of interest to the HCI community, \systemName{} supports two types of generated assistance: (1)~\textit{Expertise generation} with \systemName{}-experts and (2)~\textit{Tool generation} with \systemName{}-tools.
+These two types of assistance demonstrate how LLMs can better support common workflows with JIT objectives: (1) feedback on user input with expert perspectives~\citep[e.g.,][]{benharrak2024writerDefined, dArcy2024MARG, choi2025proxona}, and (2) on-demand interface construction and customization~\citep[e.g.,][]{cheng2024biscuit, vaithilingam2024dynavis, chen2025generativeinterfaces, cao2025jelly}.